The simultaneous conjugacy problem in groups of piecewise linear functions: The Stair Algorithm

-\subsection{The Stair Algorithm for $PL^0_2(J)$}
+\subsection{The Stair Algorithm for $\PL^0_{S,G}(J)$}

-Subsection~\ref{ssec:diagonls} proves that we can reduce our study to $y$ and $z$ such that $\partial D(y) = \partial D(z)$.
-It is now important to notice that an intersection point $\alpha $ of the graph of $z$ with the diagonal may not be dyadic rational.
-If this is the case then $\alpha$ cannot be a breakpoint for $y,z,g$.
-This means that, for these $\alpha$'s, we have that $y'(\alpha)$, $z'(\alpha)$ and $g'(\alpha)$ are defined, i.e., the left and right derivatives coincide.
-Recall that a function $z$ belongs to the set $PL_2^0(J)$ if its graph does not have dyadic intersection points with the diagonal.
+Section~\ref{ssec:diagonls} will prove that we can reduce our study to $y$ and $z$ such that $\Fix(y) = \Fix(z)$.
+Recall that an intersection point $\alpha $ of the graph of $z$ with the diagonal may not be a point in $S$ (for instance, a dyadic rational for the case of $\PL_2(I)$; see again figure~\ref{fig:rational-intersection}).
+If this is the case then $\alpha$ cannot be a breakpoint for $y,z$ and more importantly for $g$.
+Recall that, by Definition~\ref{thm:define-PLSG-no-intersection}, a function $z$ is in $\PL_{S,G}^0(J)$ if $\Fix(z)$ does not contain any point of $S$, except for the endpoints of $J$. \propositionx{ Let $y,z \in \PL^0_{S,G}(J)$ and and $q$ be a fixed element in $G$.
+Suppose that $\Fix(y)= \Fix(z)$.
+We can decide whether or not there is a $g \in \PL_{S,G}(J)$ with initial slope $g'(\eta^+)=q$ such that $y$ is conjugate to $z$ through $g$.
+If $g$ exists it is unique.
+Moreover there is an algorithm for constructing this conjugator. }